Omkar-Pomendkar/mern-blogs/frontend/README.md

 25) NOw we are making use of middleware functions to check the errors
 26) I have not added middleware in the
 27) Creating Sign up  Page UI
+28) Add functionality page to UI
+29) Now create a state with empty object
+30) Add PROXY in Vite
+31) Create a State for FOrm Data
+32) Create a State for Error
+33) Create a State for Loading